Does My Child Need Speech And Language Therapy?

 Your First Step: The Speech And Language Milestone Checklist

 If you think your child might need speech and language therapy, it’s important for you to be aware of the milestones we would expect them to hit as they grow.
-Our free speech and language milestones checklist is an easy way to keep track.
+Our free speech and language milestones checklist is an easy way to keep track of which skills they have and which ones might be coming next.